cossacklabs/product-docs/acra/what-is-acra.md

 * **Full operational control**: Acra provides logs, events, metrics and 360 degree operational and security overview into Acra's inside processes if you ned that.

 Refer to [Acra-in-depth / Security design](/acra/acra-in-depth/security-design/) section to learn more about Acra's security design, principles, trust models and security guarantees.

-## Architecture

-**TODO: Review & expand, align terminology**

-Acra allows you to keep various components of security system outside of main application architecture, securely keeping apart components that should not leak / become compromised together:

-* Encryption/decryption happens in separate components (proxies and APIs)
-* Keys are stored separately, unpacked / delivered to encryption layer atomically, with key layout minimizing risks of massive leakage.
-* Privileged key management happens outside of main components.
-* Configuration is managed separately, delivered to each Acra component separately.
-* Audit trail is exportable to independent audit log storage in real-time.

-Acra CE consists of:
-* Security enforcement component (SQL proxy, API service/proxy, SDK)
-* Key storage (Redis, table in your database, any KV store)
-* Master key storage driver (plug into KMS / Vault) ... and a number of supporting utilities.

-There are 3 basic form-factors of security enforcement components Acra provides:

-* SQL Proxy
-* API service (with direct API and application SDKs to talk to that API)
-* Privileged SDKs (enabling some operations to happen within application context)

-... which allow you to construct infinitely sophisticated data flows with Acra:

-### Typical deployment architectures

-1. Proxy (SQL)

-Classic scenario: Acra sits between your application (or database-facing microservice) and the actual database, encrypting and decrypting data, using different means to

-**TODO: Picture**

-**TODO: Explainer**

-2. DAO + API

-**TODO: Picture**

-**TODO: Explainer**

-3. Complex - DAO API SDK Proxy complex

-Acra was built to accompany sensitive data lifecycle in large, microservice-driven applications.
-So you can use APIs inside applications and proxies between some services and databases to build pretty sophisticated lifecycle:

-**TODO: Picture**

-**TODO: Explainer**

-Keen to learn more about Acra internals and what enables this level of data flow magic?
-Head to (LINK to Acra in-depth)

-### All components of typical Acra deployment

-**TODO: Finish** List all components

 ## Licensing and form-factors